mui/mui-x/docs/data/data-grid/clipboard/clipboard.md

-# Data Grid - Clipboard
+# Data Grid - Copy and paste

 <p class="description">Copy and paste data using clipboard.</p>